Espenzuyderwyk/AutoSwap-Plume-CamelotDEX-V3/README.md

 This script is created for educational and personal experimentation purposes.
 It is not to be used for illegal activities, spam, or violations of GitHub rules.

-- Use of this script is entirely the responsibility of the user.
+- Use of this script is entirely the responsibility of the user
-- Do not use it to violate GitHub's Terms of Service.
+- Do not use it to violate GitHub's Terms of Service

 ## 🔖 Tags
 #plume #airdrop #swap #bot #crypto #web3 #automation #trading #pUSD #dex #stake